A guide to the assessment criteria for PIP

 Look at each criterion carefully and think how each of these examples applies to you, and what other similar instances are in your own life.
 These are the points that need conveying both in your personal statement in your claimant questionnaire and to the healthcare professional undertaking your assessment.

 Activity 1 – Preparing food

 Eating the right food and taking the right nutrition* are a key part of living with cystic fibrosis.
 Pain, fatigue and tiredness, feeling dizzy or fuzzy-headed can all make preparing food challenging and, in some cases, impossible.
 Many people with cystic fibrosis need support and assistance to prepare their meals.

 You may struggle to go through the process of preparing a meal from start to finish without experiencing one or more of the effects listed above.

 Think about the process in detail – opening packaging, peeling, chopping and serving your food.
 Do you need to use a microwave to avoid fatigue, breathlessness or pain when using a conventional cooker?
 Does it take you more than twice the time it might take a healthy person to cook a simple meal?
 Make sure that you convey the range of your experiences; on some days you may cope and on others you may struggle.

 Activity 2 – Taking nutrition

 Nutrition management plays a major role in life with cystic fibrosis.
 Supervision, prompting and assistance to manage your nutrition are all factors that count when thinking about how you manage your nutrition intake.

-You may require the use of dietetic supplements or an enteral feeding tube (gastrostomy or nasogastric tube-feeding).
+You may require the use of an enteral feeding tube (gastrostomy or nasogastric tube-feeding).
 You may require assistance from another person, such as a family member, to be able to do this.

 Activity 3 – Managing therapy or monitoring a health condition